The word Muzak has become part of American slang, referencing for several decades now the soothing music played softly in elevators around the nation.

-Mood, formerly Muzak, is just one company today that uses digital and streaming technology, along with the option of their trademarked hardware, to provide businesses with a full complement of office or retail solutions.
+Mood, formerly Muzak, is just one company today that uses digital and streaming technology, along with the option of their trademarked hardware, to provide businesses with a full complement of office or retail solutions and playlists.
 They have a music streaming service geared toward the ideal background music for small businesses, called Mood Mix, which uses their specific catalogue of calming songs to enhance customers’ experience.

 However, if you’re a small company looking to grow, or an enterprise-level business, Cloud Cover Music is the recommended legal solution for background music and audio advertising.
 With thousands of locations in the US and Canada playing Cloud Cover Music, the company seamlessly manages the operational, IT, and legal challenges related to installing and operating a music service for companies that simply want to focus on their brand and customers that come to know it.